BobHasNoSoul/plugin.audio.navidrome/README.md

 DISCLAIMER: I did not write the entire plugin or server backend I merely fixed the plugin to allow it to work and updated it to have a more navidrome specific look and feel (it also breaks the connection to subsonic servers to allow navidrome)

+### Please note this supports TLS v1 only at the moment, I am looking into upgrading it to tls 1.3 and 1.2 but with kodi being the main constraint here it may take a while.

 This plugins github:
 https://github.com/BobHasNoSoul/plugin.audio.navidrome